Gambara (seeress): Norse mythology

-Although, Paul the Deacon wanted the reader not to take the story seriously, it appears to be an authentic pagan myth about how the fledgling tribe was saved through the cunning of their godddess, who tricked her husband for their sake.
+Although, Paul the Deacon wanted the reader not to take the story seriously, it appears to be an authentic pagan myth about how the fledgling tribe was saved through the cunning of their goddess, who tricked her husband for their sake.
 Also, in spite of dismissing it, Paul the Deacon did write it down and doing so he preserved a legend that can be compared with several traditions from Scandinavian sources, such as the window from which Odin looked down on earth which recalls the Hliðskjálf of Norse mythology, and from where he could see everything.
 There are also similarities with Grímnismál where Frigg also conspires against Odin, in a parallel with the Lombard myth, but in this case it is about who will rule over the Goths (stanza 2).

 In Grímnismál, Frigg and Odin sit on Hliðskjálf from where they can find information not only about Midgard and Valhalla, but where they also appear to be able to inform themselves about places beyond these realms.
 They have an argument about their foster-sons Agnarr and Geirrøðr.
 Odin had conspired and succeeded in making his own ward Geirrøðr replace Frigg's ward Agnarr on the throne, in spite of the fact that Agnar was the elder brother.
 Geirrøðr rules as the king while Agnarr is exiled to a cave, where he has offspring with a giantess.
 Frigg points out that Odin has failed in bringing up Geirrøðr because he is so stingy for food that when he has too many guests he starts harassing them.
 The two make a bet, and Odin sets off to find out about his ward's character in person.

 In order to get back at Odin for favouring his own ward, Frigg appears to have consciously deceived her husband about Geirrøð's character.
 She sends her handmaiden Fulla to Geirrøð and she informs him that an evil sorcerer will visit him in his hall.
 When Odin appears Geirrøð tortures him and starves him, but eventually Geirrøð's son Agnarr, who is named for his uncle, takes pity on the sorcerer and offers him a horn to drink from.
 Odin curses Geirrøðr who stumbles and falls on his own sword.
 When the elder Agnarr had been lost among the chaos forces of the giants, Frigg uses cunning to make Odin prepare the way for the younger Agnarr, who is a substitute for the elder one, and who contrast with his father through his generosity.

 The Lombard legend of Gambara and Grímnismál show how Frigg deceives her husband with sorcery and guile, and emphasize her similarities with Freyja, whom even Loki characterized as a sorceress and as false, and who was skilled in magic.
 These two goddesses trick with illusions anyone who opposes them.